builders-blueprint-series/from-coder-to-engineer/body/chapter-8.md

     }
 ```

-Similar to the example above, inject the container is doing additional work that the container is already written to solve for you.
+Similar to the previous example, injecting the container  and resolving from it is doing additional work that the container is already written to solve for you.
 When you declare a dependency in your constructor, the container will automatically call the GetService for you and pass it into the constructor.
 So again, while you *could* unit test this; all it would mean is extra work and code that would be costly to maintain in the long run.

 ---